 The bill introduces new requirements for agencies intending to acquire private property through eminent domain in Kansas.
-It mandates that at least 30 days prior to filing a petition, agencies must provide personal notice to property owners, including a good faith offer of compensation that cannot be reduced or revoked later.
+Specifically, it mandates that at least 30 days prior to filing a petition, agencies must provide personal notice to property owners, including a good faith offer of compensation that cannot be reduced or revoked.
 If a subsequent offer is made before the petition is filed, that amount becomes the minimum compensation.
-Additionally, the bill amends existing laws to clarify that private property cannot be taken for private economic development purposes, with specific exceptions outlined for public utilities and municipalities under certain conditions.
+Additionally, the bill amends existing laws to clarify that private property cannot be taken for private economic development purposes, with certain exceptions, and specifies that "public use" does not include recreational trails.

 Statutes affected: